-A senior must fully complete the last four semesters of coursework at PHCA as a fulltime student to be considered for Valedictorian, Salutatorian, or any other PHCA school honors based on class rank.
+A senior must fully complete the last four semesters of coursework at PHCA to be considered for Valedictorian, Salutatorian, or any other PHCA school honors based on class rank.
 Valedictorian and Salutatorian are honors bestowed on the top two students in the senior class by the faculty.
 Although primarily based on class rank, factors such as attendance, citizenship, and leadership are other considerations considered when honorees are chosen.